plsang/depnet/README.md

   ```

 ## Install packages
 This can be done using [this script](https://github.com/mynlp/depnet/blob/clcv/install_deps.sh).
+Otherwise, you can manually install them as follows.

 ### Install standard packages